takko9ei/sacrifice/DEV_PLAN_CORE.md

 ---

 ## Step 5: Single-Scene Integration Level + Room Template (one big session)

+**⚠️ Superseded — kept as a historical record, not current architecture.** The "no room-switching, one continuous scene" decision below was later reversed: the shipped, complete game is three separate chained scenes (`Level1.tscn`/`Level2.tscn`/`Level3.tscn`) connected via `get_tree().change_scene_to_file()` — exactly the room-switching approach this step ruled out. `Level2.tscn` (the room template referenced below) was itself later repurposed into a real, played level rather than staying a copy-source template.
+See `DEV_STATUS.md` §2 and §3 for the actual final architecture and content.
+The text below is left unmodified as a record of the decision made at the time.

 **Goal**: assemble a **rough** integration level, chained together in a single scene, covering every mechanic from start to finish, and give C a copyable room template — proving all the mechanics can be strung together into a full clear.